djeada/Lightpad/README.md

 make</code>

 <h2>Run</h2>
-Go to app directory and double click cutemarked.app to run.
+Go to app directory and double click Lightpad to run.